jellyfin/jellyfin-mpv-shim/README.md

 the arrow buttons, ok, back, and home to navigate.
 (The option for remote controls is shown next to the name of the client when you select it from the cast menu.)

+Please also note that the on-screen controller for MPV (if available) cannot change the audio and subtitle track configurations for transcoded media.
+It also cannot load external subtitles.
+You must either use the menu or the application you casted from.

 ### Keyboard Shortcuts

 This program supports most of the [keyboard shortcuts from MPV](https://mpv.io/manual/stable/#interactive-control).
 The custom keyboard shortcuts are: